chubbymaggie/fast/README.md

 ## Performance

-In the benchmarks folder if you check out from the `git` repository, you will see much larger examples where `fast` has been applied to speed up the parsing process by multiple times.
+In the benchmarks folder if you check out from the `git` repository, you will see much larger examples where `fast` has been applied to speed up the parsing process by up to 100 times.

 ![Benchmarks 1.
 Most popular projects in 5 programming languages](https://github.com/yijunyu/fast/raw/master/benchmarks/benchmarks1.png "The projects are selected form those with the most stars on GitHub.")